Bible Reading and Singing

 Lord’s Supper

 Lord’s Supper is one of the two sacraments that God has given us to encourage and remind us of His faithfulness.
 He does this by a sign and seal in the Lord’s Supper.
 As we receive the visible sign, the broken bread and wine within the cup, we are reminded of Jesus’ broken body and shed blood on the cross of Calvary.
-In taking of these sacraments, we are nourished and refreshed by God’s provision for us in them.
+In taking of these sacraments, we are nourished and refreshed by Christ.
 Participation in this sacrament is overseen by the Elders and is intended for faithful members and invited guests who have rightly examined his or her heart.
 Interested in knowing more?
 Click here.

 Immanuel Canadian Reformed Church